sanjeet7271/AssignementD3A/README.md

 ## To view Report
 1. Go to the Screenshots `\Screenshots` to check failed test cases
-2. Go to Reports '\Reports' to check allure repors
+2. Go to Reports `\Reports` to check allure repors